 The slides corresponding to these lectures are available below.

-- slides on (1) gene network modeling, (2) indirect approaches for piecewise multiaffine systems for parameter synthesis and (3) their application to the desing of a transcriptional cascade are here [2nd and 3rd classes]
+- slides on (1) gene network modeling, (2) indirect approaches for piecewise multiaffine systems for parameter synthesis and (3) their application to the desing of a transcriptional cascade are available here

 Master Approches Interdisciplinaire du Vivant (AIV)